axllent/wireguard-vanity-keygen/README.md

 ```

-# Timings
+## Timings

 To give you a rough idea of how long it will take to generate keys, the following table lists
-estimated timings for each match on a system that reported 230,000 calculations per second using 19 CPU cores:
+estimated timings for each match on a system that reported  "`Calculating speed: 230,000 calculations per second using 19 CPU cores`" when it started:

 | Length  | Case-insensitive | Case-sensitive |
 | :------ | :--------------- | :------------- |